Moving to Rome

 If you have not spent a lot of time in Rome, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Renting a home in Rome can be a great option for those who are looking for a short-term stay in the city.
 It can be a more cost-effective option than buying a home, and it can also provide more flexibility if you are unsure of how long you will be staying in the city.
 On the other hand, buying a home in Rome can be a great investment if you plan to stay in the city for a longer period of time.
 It can also provide more stability and security, as well as the potential for appreciation in value.
-Ultimately, the decision to buy or rent a home in Rome will depend on your individual needs and preferences," remarked one expat in Rome, Italy.
+Ultimately, the decision to buy or rent a home in Rome will depend on your individual needs and preferences," explained one expat living in Rome, Italy.

 What should I pack when moving to Rome?